Vega for auto-remediation

 Vega agent

 Vega agent is an AI debugging assistant embedded in observability views.
 It investigates logs, traces, errors, and alerts, summarizing what happened and identifying causes.
-If you connect Vega agent to GitHub, it can even suggest or open fixes.
+If you connect Vega agent to GitHub, it can suggest or open fixes.

-Vega agent has three modes:
+Vega agent has two modes:

 Investigate mode